pepopo978/nampower/README.md

 CMakeLists.txt is currently looking for boost at `set(BOOST_INCLUDEDIR "C:/software/boost_1_80_0")` and hadesmem at `set(HADESMEM_ROOT "C:/software/hadesmem-v142-Debug-Win32")`.
 Edit as needed.

+Recommend launching using VanillaFixes as it will load both nampower and superwow.

 ### Configuration

 #### Configure with addon